 Fellowships for Vietnamese medical teams are key to the Foundation's success.
-The program started in the UK in 2015 and now includes top internationally renowned units beyond the UK such as Toronto Hospital for Sick Children (SickKids) in Canada, and The Children's Hospital of Philadelphia, Johns Hopkins Hospital, and University of Maryland Shock Trauma Center in the USA.
+The program started in the UK in 2015 and now includes top internationally renowned units beyond the UK such as Toronto Hospital for Sick Children (SickKids) in Canada, Adelaide's Women's and Children's Hospital in Australia, and The Children's Hospital of Philadelphia, Johns Hopkins Hospital, and University of Maryland Shock Trauma Center in the USA.
 Since inception, over 100 Vietnamese medics have been offered fellowships, giving them the opportunity to observe and learn new techniques and approaches.
 The Difficult Airways Society (UK) has introduced its guidelines into Vietnam as a result and is collaborating intensively with the country.
 Over the next five years, at least 200 more fellowships are planned to top hospitals internationally.